ajbugge/FaultIndividualization/README.md

 # 3D Fault Individualization

 MATLAB code for fault individualization from 2017.
-The code is based on simple image processing tools and is meant to automatically filter, separate and extract individual 3D faults from a fault volume, such as a fault likelihood cube (Hale, 2013), or a fault volume resulting from supervised fault identification.
+The code is based on simple image processing tools to automatically filter, separate and extract individual 3D faults from a fault volume, such as a fault likelihood cube (Hale, 2013), or a fault volume resulting from supervised fault identification.

 *The method is described in Bugge et al., 2018:*
 ### Bugge, A. J., S. R. Clark, J. E. Lie, and J. I. Faleide, 2018, A case study on semiautomatic seismic interpretation of unconformities and faults in the southwestern Barents Sea: Interpretation, 6, SD29-SD40